rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

       Enable mutual TLS for node-to-node communication.
       Mutual TLS is disabled by default.
 ```
-<sup>1</sup>There is one time nodes use the HTTP API when communicating -- during a _Join_ operation.
-But once a node joins a cluster, all further communications happens over the node-to-node connection.
+<sup>1</sup>There is one time nodes use the HTTP API when communicating -- during a _Join_ operation, or during bootstrapping (autoclustering).
+But once a node joins a cluster, all further communications takes place over the node-to-node connection.

 ## Basic Auth
 The HTTP API supports [Basic Auth](https://tools.ietf.org/html/rfc2617).
 Each rqlite node can be passed a JSON-formatted configuration file, which configures valid usernames and associated passwords for that node.
 The password string can be in cleartext or [bcrypt hashed](https://en.wikipedia.org/wiki/Bcrypt).